lsst-dm/lsst-sandbox/docs/infrastructure/vault-secrets-operator.md

 Vault Secrets Operator (VSO)
 ============================

 Prepare the Vault with the policy and token for VSO.
+Follow the guide at https://github.com/ricoberger/vault-secrets-operator.

 Enable key-value secrets (version 2):
 ```